 In many experiments the relationship between X and Y is curved, making linear regression inappropriate.
 It rarely helps to transform the data to force the relationship to be linear.
 Better, use nonlinear curve fitting.

 Linear regression analysis assumes that the scatter of data around the best-fit line is Gaussian.
+In other words, it assumes that the residuals (the vertical distances of the points from the best-fit line) are sampled from a Gaussian (normal) distribution.

 Linear regression assumes that scatter of points around the best-fit line has the same standard deviation all along the curve.
 The assumption is violated if the points with high or low X values tend to be further from the best-fit line.
 The assumption that the standard deviation is the same everywhere is termed homoscedasticity.
 (If the scatter goes up as Y goes up, you need to perform a weighted regression.
 Prism can't do this via the linear regression analysis.
 Instead, use nonlinear regression but choose to fit to a straight-line model.